librefreester/freester/README.md

 INSTRUCTIONS

-Check [Freester template on gdrive](https://docs.google.com/spreadsheets/d/1o-VwtnbYLk9k9pWW7fyxDGekYsZIOK31Ur14XctP98A/edit?usp=sharing) or download "Freester Template.ods" And import it to a google sheet ( Files -> Import )
+Check [Freester template on gdrive](https://docs.google.com/spreadsheets/d/1o-VwtnbYLk9k9pWW7fyxDGekYsZIOK31Ur14XctP98A/edit?usp=sharing) and click File -> Make a copy and edit that copy or download "Freester Template.ods" And import it to a google sheet ( Files -> Import )

 Follow instructions inside file.